beloglazov/couchdb-scala/README.md

 [scalaz.concurrent.Task](https://github.com/scalaz/scalaz/blob/scalaz-seven/concurrent/src/main/scala/scalaz/concurrent/Task.scala),
 which describes an action of making a GET request to the server.
 At this point, an actual request is not yet made.
-Instead, `Task` encapsulates a description of a computation, which can be executed later when required.
+Instead, `Task` encapsulates a description of a computation, which can be executed later.
 This allows us to control side-effects and keep the functions pure.
-Tim Perrett has written a nice [blog post](http://timperrett.com/2014/07/20/scalaz-task-the-missing-documentation/) with more background and documentation on Scalaz's `Task`.
+Tim Perrett has written a very nice [blog post](http://timperrett.com/2014/07/20/scalaz-task-the-missing-documentation/) with more background and documentation on Scalaz's `Task`.